-The Company shall bear the costs incurred in connection with the preparation and execution of
+The Company shall bear the costs incurred in connection with the preparation and execution of such transactions, including any fees payable to third parties.

 Circumstances particular to the acquisition of investment fund units

 The portion of the management fee / all-in fee attributable to units of affiliated target funds is reduced by the management fee / all-in fee charged by the acquired target fund, if necessary up to the full amount (difference method).